torob-stack/projects/README.md

 - Built an interactive European roulette game for the terminal, developed and tested on Ubuntu.
 - Structured with a modular architecture and evaluators for different bet types.
 - Added balance tracking, stake validation, and an ASCII-rendered roulette table.
-- Features an animated spin simulation with ANSI colors and configurable options.
+- Features an animated spin simulation with ANSI colours and configurable options.
 - Includes table-driven unit tests to ensure correctness and reliability.

 [View Repository](https://github.com/torob-stack/roulette)